hipstas/kaldi-pop-up-archive/README.md

 ### Notes

-- Run a test with one or two short media files before beginning a big job.
-If Kaldi runs out of memory, it may crash without explanation.
+- Try running a test with one or two short media files before beginning a big job.
+If Kaldi doesn't have enough memory, it will crash without explanation.
+If this happens, try reducing the number of simultaneous jobs as described above.

 - Any commas, spaces, pipes, etc. in audio filenames will break the script and halt progress without producing any descriptive errors.
 To be safe, you may want to rename each file with a unique ID before starting.
-I'll try to address when I get a moment.
+I'll fix this when I get a chance.

-- With this configuration, speech-to-text processing will take roughly 5 times the duration of your audio input, or perhaps much longer on a home PC.
+- With this configuration, speech-to-text processing may take 5 times the duration of your audio input, or perhaps even longer.
+If you have memory to spare, you can speed things up by increasing the number of simultaneous jobs.
+Use the `free -m` command while Kaldi is running to see how you're doing.

 ### Manual method

-Alternately, you can start the batch manually.
-You will need to run the first chunk of [setup.sh](https://github.com/hipstas/kaldi-pop-up-archive/blob/master/setup.sh) by hand first, however.
+Alternately, you can prepare your files and start the batch run manually.

-- Now create the `/audio_in/` directory in your Docker container and add some media files.
+- Add some media files to the `/audio_in/` directory.

 ```
 mkdir /audio_in/